-Perhaps Lance Armstrong didn’t have the courage to be an ordinary person.
-Perhaps this explains his need to be a superhero—with the aid of illegal dope.
+Perhaps Lance Armstrong didn’t have the grit to be a courageous leader.
+Maybe this explains his need to be a superhero—with the aid of illegal dope.

 Whatever you may think of Lance Armstrong and his recent admission during an Oprah Winfrey show to doping, he showed a shocking lack of courage to be his own man when he began taking dope to help him win races beginning in the mid-90’s.
 Armstrong forgot an essential element of creation: life requires courage.
 Because of people like Lance Armstrong, we tend to lose sight of the vital meaning, power, and importance of courage.

 I’m not talking about the physical courage of a soldier or superhero—I mean the mental toughness demanded of each of us every day.
 Courage is going from failure to failure without losing enthusiasm (click to tweet).
 It’s the resolve to meet life’s scary circumstances head on with confidence and determination.

 Even more surprising is that Armstrong possessed the courage to confront a difficult, frightening, and painful, situation in his past.
 His scare with cancer in 1997 is a testimony of that courage, but somewhere he lost the answer this question: Can we find the courage to face-to-face with our fear and defeat it, or will we be destroyed by it?

 I did not learn to be courageous solely by being an FBI agent for 24 years.
 There were many situations in my personal, social, and professional life where I felt threatened, weak, vulnerable or intimidated.
 I needed the mental toughness demanded of us each and every day.

 In my book, Secrets of A Strong Mind, I discuss how to be courageous by confronting the challenges that push us to the limit.

 Here are four characteristics we all need to develop the courage to lead our life with a strong mind: